Bischoff/wozmania/docs/subsystems.md

 ```
 keyboard_poll_ratio 7
 ```
-it means that keyboard is polled for real only one time out of 128 (2^7 = 128).
+It means that keyboard is polled for real only one time out of 128 (2^7 = 128).
 The idea is to accelerate the emulator by not spending more time in system calls than necessary.
 The default value is 8, meaning the keyboard is polled only